Communication-Efficient Secure Aggregation in Decentralized Learning: Preliminaries

 \subsection{Sparsification}

-Machine learning models are often large and become even more so, which incurs significant costs when transferring them over a network.
-Sparsification is a technique for lossy model compression.
-This technique assumes that even a subset of the parameters of a model carries important information about the model.
-Therefore, it involves transmitting a selected subset of indices, rather than the entire model.
+As models grow increasingly large, transferring them over a network incurs significant costs.
+Sparsification addresses this through lossy compression, transmitting only a selected subset of parameter indices rather than the entire model.

-Two popular sparsification approaches are random subsampling~\cite{koloskova2019decentralized,tang2020sparsification} and TopK~\cite{alistarh2018sparseconvergence}.
-Both take as input the percentage of indices to be selected, denoted as $\alpha$, and a model of size $k$.
-Random subsampling samples each index with a probability of $\alpha$, ultimately expecting to select $\alpha k$ indices.
-The indices selected in TopK, on the other hand, depend on their magnitude: they are first sorted by weight and the top $\alpha k$ with highest values are chosen.
-While TopK preserves crucial features by prioritizing significant parameters, it risks overfitting as some parameters are never shared.
-Random subsampling, in turn, does not induce overfitting but may lead to loss of important information and hence lead to lower accuracy.
+Two popular approaches are random subsampling~\cite{tang2020sparsification} and \topk~\cite{alistarh2018sparseconvergence}.
+Both take as input a selection fraction $\alpha$ and a model of size $d$.
+Random subsampling selects each index independently with probability $\alpha$, expecting $\alpha d$ indices. \topk sorts parameters by magnitude and selects the top $\alpha d$ values.